-A 15-minute drive from downtown up tree-lined Elmwood Avenue takes you to Buffalo’s premier attraction, the extensive collection of Picassos, de Koonings, Pollocks, and other important modern masterpieces inside the Albright-Knox Art Gallery (1285 Elmwood Ave., 716/882-8700, Tues.-Sun., $12).
-This world-class museum stands adjacent to the grassy expanses and ponds of Delaware Park, designed by Frederick Law Olmsted, the landscape architect of New York City’s Central Park and Brooklyn’s Prospect Park.
-Across the road you’ll see the marble neoclassical structure that has housed the Buffalo and Erie County Historical Society Museum (716/873-9644, Tues.-Sun., $7) since its construction in 1901 for the historic Pan-American Exposition.
-The non-air-conditioned gallery can be a bit stifling on hot summer afternoons, but the wonderful Made in Buffalo exhibit, on local manufacturing, and Dividing the Land, about immigration, should satisfy most of your local-history thirsts.
+A 15-minute drive from downtown up tree-lined Elmwood Avenue takes you to the grassy expanses and ponds of Delaware Park, designed by Frederick Law Olmsted, the landscape architect of New York City’s Central Park and Brooklyn’s Prospect Park.
+Across the road you’ll see the marble neoclassical structure that has housed The Buffalo History Museum (716/873-9644, Tues.-Sun., $10) since its construction in 1901 for the historic Pan-American Exposition.

 Between Buffalo and Niagara Falls, North Tonawanda (pop.
-30,607) is a tough-looking factory town concealing one of the Buffalo area’s best-kept secrets, the Herschell Carrousel Factory Museum (180 Thompson St., 716/693-1885, May-Dec., $7) a half mile east of Hwy-265.
+30,372) is a tough-looking factory town concealing one of the Buffalo area’s best-kept secrets, the Herschell Carrousel Factory Museum (180 Thompson St., 716/693-1885, Apr.-Dec., $7) a half-mile east of Hwy-265.
 Creator of much-loved landmarks at amusement parks from the Jersey Shore to Santa Monica, the barn-like factory houses a restored 1916 pulley-driven carousel and a stable of immaculately painted wooden steeds, zebras, roosters, ostriches, frogs, bears, and bulls hand-carved by the factory’s immigrant artisans for the countless carousels and kiddie rides turned out by the factory in its 1920s to 1940s heyday.

 Downtown Buffalo is energized by Bisons baseball and Sabres hockey games.
 During these games, the always-enjoyable Pearl Street Grill & Brewery (76 Pearl St., 716/856-2337) is even more packed than usual.
-There frequent farmers markets around the Filling Station at Larkin Square (745 Seneca St., 716/362-2665), in a resurgent industrial district about two miles east of downtown.
+There frequent farmers markets around the Filling Station at Larkin Square (719 Seneca St., 716/362-2665), in a resurgent industrial district about 2 mi (3.2 km) east of downtown.